SabreOSS/conf4j/USERS-GUIDE.md

 Surprisingly the key set contains _connection.other.timeout.connect_ and _alternateConnection.other.timeout.connect_.
 They are added for each element's key set as a fallback.
-These keys are used only when there is no value associated with indexed keys in the _values source_.
+These keys are used only when there is no value associated with indexed keys in the _configuration source_.

 For the configuration property which returns a list of sub-configuration there is a need to provide the size of the list.
 There is an additional key set associated, which is created by appending the _.size_ suffix.